geopython/diving-into-pygeoapi/workshop/content/docs/setup/index.md

 # Setup

-In this workshop we will (only) use Docker and Docker Compose.
+In this workshop we use the following materials:

+1) **Documentation** - (like this page): access latest on [dive.pygeoapi.io](https://dive.pygeoapi.io)
+2) **Exercises** - [download this zip file](https://github.com/geopython/diving-into-pygeoapi/archive/refs/heads/main.zip), unzip, find exercises under `workshop/docker`
+3) **Docker** - all examples/exercises run using Docker (and Docker Compose).

+ad 2) alternatively you can fork/clone the GitHub repository of this workshop from https://github.com/geopython/diving-into-pygeoapi.

-So the first requirement is to install these on your system.
+The main requirement is to install Docker and/with Docker Compose on your system.
-We strongly advise to do the installation before the workshop starts.
+We strongly advise to do the Docker installation before the workshop starts.

 Although several custom installation-methods for `pygeoapi` are available and well-documented at [pygeoapi.io](https://pygeoapi.io), these will *not* be considered in this workshop.
 Exercises will also be based on Docker, hence a custom installation would at least be 'challenging'.
 The good news that only a single installation (Docker) is needed!
-The Docker Images will contain the latest `pygeoapi` and all its dependencies and external services like PostGIS.
+The Docker Images used will contain the latest `pygeoapi` and all its dependencies and external services like PostGIS.

 ## About Docker